-All cadets enrolled in the AFJROTC program will be considered for an invitation to join Kitty Hawk Air Society.
+All cadets enrolled in the AFJROTC program will be considered for an invitation to join Kitty Hawk Honor Society.
 An invitation to join will be extended only to those students of good character who earn a minimum academic grade of “B” in their Aerospace Science course, are of good standing with the school and the Corps, and possess a 3.00 Cumulative GPA on a 4.000 scale.
 The decision to extend or not extend an invitation rests solely with the Senior Aerospace Science Instructor.
 Minimum grade standards must be achieved for the most recent grading period prior to induction.

-Copyright 2015.
+Copyright 2015-2024.
 Chandler High School AFJROTC.
 All Rights Reserved.